-But maybe you and your partner cannot agree, even with the help of a family law professional.
+But maybe you and your partner cannot agree, even with the help of a family law professional working in ADR.
 Or, maybe working with a family law professional isn’t the right option for you.
 For example, if:

 - there are serious mental health or drug abuse issues

-In any of these situations, it may be better to start a family law court case to resolve your issues.
+In this situation, it may be better to start a family law court case to resolve your issues.

 Going to court can be a complicated process and it can take a lot of time.
 It can be stressful and expensive, but it is sometimes necessary to decide your issues